Mammoth (TV series): Reception

-Reviews

 In March 2025, BBC chairman, Samir Shah called the show "brilliant", while saying he was "proud of our programmes that are successful because they took a risk [...]
 It was risky to have your hero voicing views that are unacceptable today.
 But it works hilariously."

-Nicola Ryan praised the pilot, writing for Wales Arts Review, "Mammoth is a perfect watch for lovers of warm and fuzzy feelings with a few laughs along the way."
+Series 1

-The full series was also well-received, with Chortle reviewer Rhys Jon Edwards writing: "Bubbins carries this show with a performance that is genuinely a joy to watch [...]
+The first series was well-received, with Chortle reviewer Rhys Jon Edwards writing: "Bubbins carries this show with a performance that is genuinely a joy to watch [...]
 Bubbins may find he has created one of the great all-time sitcom characters."

 In The Daily Telegraph, Anita Singh wrote: "At a time when every television comedy seems to be exploring issues, from mental illness, menopause or alcoholism, it’s nice to have a show that offers uncomplicated fun.
 In The Guardian, Rebecca Nicholson wrote: "Mammoth has plenty of warmth to see it through any potentially choppy waters.
 Bubbins underplays it in a way that shouldn’t work, but does... there is something about his brashness, delivered in a minor key, that really lifts it."
 Ed Power, writing for The Irish Times, said: "...Bubbins makes it work through sheer commitment to the idea that few things are funnier than a middle-aged man cocooned in corduroy swaggering around to groovelicious tunes."
 Virgin Media named the show as one of the top-20 programmes to watch on BBC iPlayer.

+Series 2

+With the arrival of series two, the Radio Times wrote: "The success of the show rests on the performance of creator/star Bubbins, and in Tony Mammoth, he has created a brilliant sitcom character".